cloudimpl/ByteDB/tests/README.md

 # ByteDB SQL Testing Framework

 This directory contains comprehensive SQL tests for ByteDB using the integrated testing framework with traceability support.
+The framework supports both single-node and distributed query testing with full performance validation and optimization verification.

 ## Overview